benjaminaschultz/pypress/README.md

     git clone https://$USER@codeblue.umich.engin.umich.edu/git/glogpy
 python\_xmlrpc
 --------------
 This is a branch of this [repository](https://github.com/maxcutler/python-wordpress-xmlrpc) that I have modified to work with the secure\_xmlrpc wordpress plugin.
-Of course, the secure\_xmlrpc plugin does not work right noe, but when it does this library will let you securely post to wordpress without entering your password.
+Of course, the secure\_xmlrpc plugin does not work right now, but when it does this library will let you securely post to wordpress without entering your password.

 wordpress\_helpers
 --------------
-These are some convenience classes and scripts I wrote so that blog defaults can be handled read from a config file, also well as prompt the user for a password before posting so that your password doesn't need to be stored in a file anywhere.
+These are some convenience classes and scripts I wrote so that blog defaults can be handled read from a config file, as well as prompt the user for a password before posting so that your password doesn't need to be stored in a file anywhere.

 this folder also contains three scripts that I wrote and file useful.

-###media\_to\_wp.py
+### media\_to\_wp.py
 This script will batch upload media to your wordpress blog

     usage: media_to_wp.py [-h] [-b URL] [-u USERNAME] [-p PASSWORD] files [files ...]